pmfg/logAnalyzer/README.md

 # logAnalyzer
-Log Analyzer for system with Running DUNE/IMC
+Log Analyzer for system with/running DUNE/IMC